You are here

 (17 U.S.C. § 504(b))

-The copyright owner is entitled to recover the actual damages suffered as a result of the infringement.
-Actual damages mean the amount of money adequate to compensate the copyright owner for the reduction of the fair market value of the copyrighted work caused by the infringement.
-The reduction of the fair market value of the copyrighted work is the amount a willing buyer would have been reasonably required to pay a willing seller at the time of the infringement for the actual use made by the defendant of the plaintiff’s work.
-That amount also could be represented by the lost license fees the plaintiff would have received for the defendant’s unauthorized use of the plaintiff’s work.
+The plaintiff [name] is entitled to recover the actual damages suffered as a result of the infringement.
+Actual damages means the amount of money adequate to compensate the copyright owner for the reduction of the fair market value of the copyrighted work caused by the infringement.
+In determining actual damages, you should consider the following:

 Comment

 This instruction is based upon a jury instruction approved by the Ninth Circuit as “properly stat[ing] the law of damages in a copyright infringement suit” and “in line with our circuit’s caselaw.”
-Wall Data v.
+Wall Data Inc. v.
 L.A.
 Cnty.
 Sheriff’s Dep’t, 447 F.3d 769, 787 (9th Cir.
 2006).
-The circuit has noted that “[a]ctual damages are usually determined by the loss in the fair market value of the copyright, measured by the profits lost due to the infringement or by the value of the use of the copyrighted work to the infringer.”
-Polar Bear Prods., Inc. v.
-Timex Corp., 384 F.3d 700, 708 (9th Cir.
-2004) (internal quotation marks omitted); see also id. at 709 (“[I]t is not improper for a jury to consider either a hypothetical lost license fee or the value of the infringing use to the infringer to determine actual damages, provided the amount is not based on ‘undue speculation.’” (emphasis added) (quoting McRoberts Software, Inc. v.
-Media 100, Inc., 329 F.3d 557, 566 (7th Cir.2003)). “[T]he market value approach is an objective, not a subjective, analysis.”
+The circuit has noted that actual damages may be “awarded in the form of lost profits” or may be awarded based on “hypothetical-license damages,” Oracle Corp. v.
+SAP AG, 765 F.3d 1081, 1087 (9th Cir.
+2014), which are determined by “the amount a willing buyer would have been reasonably required to pay a willing seller at the time of the infringement for the actual use made by [the infringer] of the plaintiff’s work,” id. (alteration in original) (quoting Wall Data, 447 F.3d at 786).
+See also id. at 1088 (explaining that a rule disallowing “hypothetical-license damages . . . could operate unfairly, given the difficulty the [copyright owner] might face in meeting the burden of proof for lost profits and infringer’s profits” (citing On Davis v.
+The Gap, Inc., 246 F.3d 152, 166 (2d Cir.
+2001)). “[T]he ‘market value approach is an objective, not a subjective, analysis.’”
 Jarvis v.
 K2 Inc., 486 F.3d 526, 534 (9th Cir.
 2007) (quoting Mackie v.
 Rieser, 296 F.3d 909, 917 (9th Cir.
 2002)).
 Therefore, “[e]xcessively speculative claims of damages are to be rejected.”
 Id.